1. Foreman overview and concepts

 Generic image

 A boot disk for PXE-less provisioning that is not tied to a specific host.
-The generic image sends the host’s MAC address to Foreman server, which matches it against the host entry.
+The generic image sends the MAC address of your host to Foreman server, which matches it against the host entry.

 Hammer